-Editor's message: With the level of pay increases lower than a year ago, but the cost of living rising, inflation is now higher than the increase in wages.
+Editor's message: The first pay reviews of 2017 are now being concluded, and give us a useful indication of the level of pay awards employers are making this year.
 Our latest analysis looks at the pattern of pay settlements, and we also report the details of the latest pay awards monitored by XpertHR.

 In addition, we offer practical guidance and solutions in our How to guides.